heini208/fault_detector_spot/documentation/tests_and_current_issues.md

 - ***Video 10:** [Manipulator Recording & Playback (Odom Frame) -- Recommended Watch](https://www.youtube.com/watch?v=6oHCDRIGcXg)
 - **Video 11:** [Scan All In Range Command](https://www.youtube.com/watch?v=Xi_xJR1xhAs)
 - **Video 12:** [Manipulator Emergency Stop during Playback](https://www.youtube.com/watch?v=pgF93NtzF0g)

+TODO ADD: ANOMALIES weird behaviour when using ubuntu recording, crashing of the mapping and localization, sometimes when extending a map and then directly switching to localization only the new data shows in the localization map, this does not happen when mapping is closed before swapping to localization